Plan for your medical care if you become incapacitated

-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, March 30, 2018.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, March 30, 2018.

 Thinking about becoming incapacitated is a difficult thing to do.
 When you are creating an estate plan, this is one of the decisions that you will have to make.
 Including a living will in your estate plan is usually a good idea, but it does require that you think about the unthinkable.